susannebradley/smbradley.com/content/home/teaching.md

 +++

 ### Current appointments
 I am a co-lead TA for CPSC 103 (Introduction to Systematic Programming Design).
-I'm also a facilitator for the internationally recognized [Instructional Skills Workshops](https://iswnetwork.ca/) (ISW) at UBC's Centre for Teaching, Learning, and Technology.
+I'm also a facilitator for the internationally recognized [Instructional Skills Workshop](https://ctlt-gradteam.sites.olt.ubc.ca/isw/) (ISW) at the UBC Centre for Teaching, Learning, and Technology.

 ### Past teaching experience
-- Instructor for CPSC 320: Intermediate Algorithm Design and Analysis
+- Instructor for CPSC 320: Intermediate Algorithm Design and Analysis (Winter 2017)

 ### Past TA experience
 - TA for CPSC 542G: Topics in Numerical Computation (graduate breadth course)